brycewray/hugo-site/content/posts/2020/03/back-nunjucks-eleventy-site.md

 For those of you who have no clue what that means and/or why you should give a rip, here's an extremely simplified explanation.

-Adding content to an SSG-generated[^SSG] Web site like this one usually involves giving the SSG a plain-text file, which the SSG then runs through a template to transform it into a Web page.
+Adding content to an SSG-generated[^SSGgen] Web site like this one usually involves giving the SSG a plain-text file, which the SSG then runs through a template to transform it into a Web page.
 For example, the template may look like the bare bones of the [HTML](https://en.wikipedia.org/wiki/html) for a Web page but with one or more special "placeholder" variables for the plain-text file's content.
 When the SSG does its thing, it turns this combination of the plain-text file and template into Web content.

-[^SSG]: Saying "SSG-generated" is like saying "ATM machine" or "PIN number," but I think it's clearer and more accurate than saying "SSG-based."
+[^SSGgen]: Saying "SSG-generated" is like saying "ATM machine" or "PIN number," but I think it's clearer and more accurate than saying "SSG-based."

 However, not all SSGs are created equal in this regard.